For many years now, stem cell cloning has promised to be the hair loss cure everyone’s been hoping for.

 That’s because the process involved is similar to a hair transplant.
-The main difference is that it’s cells rather than follicles (or follicular units) that are collected from one part of the scalp and moved to another.
+The main difference is that it’s cells rather than follicles (or follicular "units" which each contain 1 - 4 hairs) that are collected from one part of the scalp and moved to another.

-And, of course, cloning also has a huge advantage in
+And, of course, hair cloning also has a huge advantage in

 that the cells collected are grown (multiplied) in a lab to provide a